 Note: When creating custom images for compute nodes, make sure you clone the original SGI images.
-This provides the original images intact that you can fall back to if necessary.
+You can fall back to the original images if necessary.
 The following example is based on SLES.

 Scripts in the global directory apply to all compute nodes images.
 Scripts under the image name apply only to the image in question.
 The scripts are cycled through once per host when being installed on the rack leader controllers (RLCs).
 They receive one input argument, which is the full path (on the RLC) to the per-host base directory, for example, /var/lib/sgi/mynewimage/i2n11.

-There is a README file at /opt/sgi/share/per-host-customization/README on the SAC, as follows:
+Also see the README file on the SAC at /opt/sgi/share/per-host-customization/README.